JLLormeau/sock-shop/Readme.md

 # Deploy Sock-Shop
-Rollout on bare metal VM with k3s and traefik ingress controler.
+Rollout the Sock-Shop application on bare metal VM (VM on a cloud provider) with k3s and traefik ingress controler.

 Deploy k3s :